 |20||1:1.5:3||Normal Construction Concrete|

 |35||Concrete Mix Design||Pre-stressed/pre-cast concrete|

 |45||Concrete Mix Design||Very heavy reinforced concrete/pre-cast/prestressed|

-Watch Video: What is Grade of Concrete and Different Types used in Construction
+Watch Video: What is the Grade of Concrete and Different Types used in Construction

 - What is RCC – Reinforced Cement Concrete

 - How Many Bags of Concrete Do I Need For 10×10 Slab

 - How Many Bags Of Concrete In A Yard | How Many Bags of Concrete Do I Need

 - What Is Plain Cement Concrete (PCC) – Materials, Uses & Grades

 - Site Mix Concrete Vs Ready Mix Concrete – Which is Better